oracle-livelabs/converged/microservices-data-refactoring/collect-usage/collect-usage.md

 ## Task 2: Prepare the application schema

 1. Create the application tables by running this command.
-You can just copy this and paste it into the SQL Worksheet and then hit the **Run Command** button.
+You can copy this, paste it into the SQL Worksheet, and then hit the **Run Command** button.
 You will do the same thing to run all of the other commands presented in this workshop.

     ```text
     <copy>begin